jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5.md

     - He thinks that others will also consider those calamities as ridiculous.

-35 On the contrary, our sympathy with deep distress is very strong and sincere.
+{{< s v="35" >}} On the contrary, our sympathy with deep distress is very strong and sincere.
 We weep even at a tragedy.
 You can generally depend on the sincerest sympathy and  assistance of your friends if you suffer any calamity, even those of your own fault.

 But your friends will make fun of you if your misfortune is not as dreadful, such as if you=
 - have only been a little baulked in your ambition, and